 - ◆ A flat-file database always consists of a single table.
-All required fields must be contained within that table. - ♦ A relational database consists of at least two interrelated tables that have at least one key field in common.
+All required fields must be contained within that table. - ◆ A relational database consists of at least two interrelated tables that have at least one key field in common.

-When you're creating a relational database, instead of designing a single customer table that contains all your customer information (as you would in a flat-file database program), you might create several smaller tables.
+Instead of designing a single customer table that contains all your customer information (as you would in a flat-file database program), you might create several smaller tables.
 For example, you could create one table called Addresses to contain just customer addresses, and another called Orders to hold information about the customers' previous orders.
 To link the records in the two tables, you could assign a unique identification number to each customer.
 By placing this ID field in both tables, you can relate the two sets of information.
 For example, you can generate a statement from entries in the Orders table and instruct the program to pull the customer's mailing address from the Addresses table after finding the record that contains the matching ID number, as shown in Figure 1-2.

 Both types of database programs have advantages.
 Conceptually, flat-file database programs are easier to understand and learn to use.
 All the important data is in a single table.
-If you must record additional information, you just add more fields to the table.
+If you must record additional information, you just add more fields.